Scille/parsec-cloud/docs/rfcs/1028-workspace-archiving-in-parsec-v3.md

 ```

 > [!NOTE]
+> `LocalUserManifest` works in a peculiar way: unlike other manifests, it is never uploaded
+> to the server and instead its main job is to work as a cache on the info computed from
+> the certificates.
+>
-> This change is not strictly needed: instead the self-promotion need status could be computed
+> So adding this new `archiving_configuration` field is not strictly needed: instead the
+> self-promotion need that the status could be computed from the certificates lazily
-> from the certificates lazily (i.e. each time `Client::list_workspaces()` is called).
+> (i.e. each time `Client::list_workspaces()` is called).
+>
 > However this would go against `Client::list_workspaces()` design, as it has been designed
 > around the fact it should get its info from the `LocalUserManifest` that is itself
 > pre-computed by a monitor whenever new certificates are fetched.